 Jiu Jitsu and Muay Thai are highly intimate sports that involve a lot of close contact.
 That close contact can result in awkward situations and gross out moments.
 This is a friendly PSA with some tips and tricks to keep your training partners safer and happier:

 Gi/equipment cleanliness is crucial.
-When we train we get abrasions on our exposed skin from the coarse gi material/contact and if the gi material is dirty that can lead to infections.
+When we train we get abrasions on our exposed skin from the coarse gi material/contact, and if the gi material is dirty that can lead to infections.
 Moreover, smelly equipment makes training much less pleasant.
-If you do not intend to wash your equipment immediately after using it, hang it up somewhere, this allows the moisture that it was absorbed to evaporate.
+If you do not intend to wash your equipment, immediately after using it hang it up somewhere, this allows the moisture that it absorbed to evaporate.
 Bacteria and fungus love moisture and they don’t love open air.
-This should go without saying but: wash your equipment every time you use it.
+This should go without saying, but: wash your equipment every time you use it.

-Shower after (and if possible before) every training session.
-Showering before isn’t always possible, showering after is a MUST.
-When you do shower, use a soap with natural antiseptic products like tea tree oil, eucalyptus oil etc. These products are easy to find and well advertised to grapplers, there are also generic products that you can get for relatively cheap.
-These will help aide in staving off infections.
+Shower after (and, if possible, before) every training session.
+Showering before isn’t always possible; showering after is a MUST.
+When you do shower, use a soap with natural antiseptic products like tea tree oil, eucalyptus oil, etc. These products are easy to find and well-advertised to grapplers; there are also generic products that you can get for relatively cheap.
+These will help aid in staving off infections.